 With the growing investor confidence and the shift in attitude on how to make and invest money, there is just one thing that young people forget when they make all of this money.
-That is TAXES!
+And that’s taxes.

-Peter Njoku is a Houston-based Certified Public Accountant and founder of PKN Accounting and Tax Service PLLC.
-Here are his top 4 mistakes young people make when it comes time to file taxes:
+Paul Njoku is a Houston-based certified public accountant and founder of PKN Accounting and Tax Service PLLC.
+Here are his top five mistakes young people make when it comes time to file taxes:

-- Keep records of your past tax forms – Not keeping tax support documents for at least 3 years to substantiate IRS inquiries.
+- Not keeping records of your past tax forms – “Everyone should keep tax support documents for at least three years to substantiate IRS inquiries.”

 - Not filing with a professional – “Procrastinating on filing taxes and not sitting with a professional to determine a proper tax strategy on time.”